ABotelho23/aacdnProject/README.md

 This is the repository for our 4th year project for Bachelor of Information Technology in Network Technology at Carleton University.

 Our team members are:
-Alexandre Botelho
+Alexandre Botelho,
-Aschalew Zelelew
+Aschalew Zelelew,
-Connor Moss
+Connor Moss,
-Dan Kidd
+Dan Kidd, and
 Nathan Thanakone

 Our group plans to achieve a set of smart/IoT devices that share a common discovery protocol and framework.
 It will be a ‘hub and spoke’ topology where each node communicates with a centralized, more powerful hub.
 This hub will be the control centre that dictates each node based upon the user's input.